caktus/aws-load-balancer-controller-examples/README.md

 and ingress resources.
 This controller is the successor to the AWS ALB Ingress Controller and is now the recommended way to manage AWS load balancers in Kubernetes.

+I had trouble finding complete examples (with Kubernetes manifests) that demonstrated how to use the controller to implement common use cases at Caktus, such as using multiple TLS certificates, using the same LB for multiple Ingress resources, managing HTTP redirects, and handling both www and apex domains, so I decided to create this repository to document our findings and provide examples.

 # Prerequisites